emicklei/artreyu/README.md

 	typhoon fetch target
 	```

-Then the artifacts are unpacked in that directory
+Then the artifacts are unpacked in directory `target`

 	```
 	/target